Breeders Crown 2YO Filly Trot

-The Breeders 2YO Filly Trot is a harness racing event for two-year-old Standardbred female trotters.
+The Breeders 2YO Filly Trot is a harness racing event for two-year-old Standardbred filly trotters.
 It is one part of the Breeders Crown annual series of twelve races for both Standardbred trotters and pacers.
 First run in 1985, it is contested over a distance of one mile.
 Race organizers have awarded the event to various racetracks across North America.
-The 2017 race will be held at Hoosier Park in Anderson, Indiana, United States.